wayne1116/2019-Google-KickStart/RoundG/README.md

 2. Time complexity: O(NlogN + Q)

 ## The Equation
 1. count the bit from the least significant bit

-   find the minimum possible value
+   -> find the minimum possible value

-2. (change the bit from most significant bit)
+2.  change the bit from most significant bit

-	1 0 0 0 -> ok

-	1 1 0 0 -> ok

-	1 1 1 0 -> no

-	1 1 0 1 -> no

-ans:    1 1 0 0
+   -> find the maximum value